Skip to Main Content

 Imerovigli and the Case for Eating Well Above the Caldera

 Santorini's dining scene has long been anchored at its extremes: the cruise-ship volumes of Fira and the curated luxury of Oia.
 Imerovigli, the smallest and highest of the three caldera villages, occupies a different register.
 Perched above the cliffs at roughly 280 metres, it draws visitors who want the caldera view without the foot traffic, and its restaurant cohort reflects that temperament.
-Bony Fish Santorini operates in this context, where the combination of altitude, proximity to the Aegean, and a predominantly local-catch seafood identity places it within a cluster of caldera-edge restaurants worth considering seriously.
+Bony Fish Santorini operates in this context, where the combination of altitude, proximity to the Aegean, and a predominantly local-catch seafood identity places it within a cluster of caldera-edge restaurants.

 The approach through Imerovigli's whitewashed lanes sets the conditions before you arrive at any table.
 The village sits along the same clifftop footpath that connects Fira to Oia, and the northern stretch narrows in ways that make the walk itself a transition.
 Restaurants here can rely on a captive, self-selected audience of travellers who have already opted out of the louder alternatives further south, and that tends to raise the baseline expectation on both sides of the table.
 Bony Fish Santorini addresses those expectations through a seafood focus that places ingredient provenance at the centre of its identity.